anandsubbu007/test_assignments/thiran_task/README.md

 # Info

-  - Automatic Mailing hasn't been tested due to lac of credential.
-But it was implemented Credentials nees to be mentioned in `presentation/utilities/mailler.dart` this file.
+  - Automatic Mailing hasn't been tested due to lack of credential.
+But it was implemented Credentials needs to be mentioned in `presentation/utilities/mailler.dart` this file.
   - Testing has't been requested in Task. so, havn't added any test cases.
+  - Theaming is also Not Requested - so, didn't follow flutter Theaming
+  - App Ui is also Not Provider.

 # App Images